 Click on any image to view the whole gallery

-2-night accommodation in a 5 star hotel in Havana.
+Reception in Havana airport.
 Transfer Havana/Jucaro/Havana.
 6-night accommodation in La Tortuga double room.
 Full board with 10 beers and 30 soft drinks.
 5 1/2 fishing days with guide and skiff in double basis.
 Marine park licence.

 Rates do not include: Cuban visa.
 International airticket and taxes related.
+Accommodation in Havana.
 Hard drinks.
 Fishing equipment and flies.
 Insurance.
 Gratuities.

 Notes: Ask for accommodation in the other motherships and hosted trips.

-2-night accommodation in a 5 star hotel in Havana.
-Transfer Havana/Jucaro/Havana.
+Reception in Havana airport Transfer Havana/Jucaro/Havana.
 6-night accommodation on board La Reina in double room.
 Full board with limited drinks.
 5 1/2 fishing days with guide and skiff.
 Marine park license.

 Rates do not include: Cuban visa.
 International air ticket and taxes related.
+Accommodation in Havana.
 Hard drinks.
 Fishing equipment and flies.
 Insurance.
 Gratuities.

 Rates do not include: Cuban visa.
 International airticket and taxes related.
+Accommodation in Havana.
 Hard drinks.
 Fishing equipment and flies.
 Insurance.
 Gratuities.

 The weather conditions were pretty stable along the month, with mostly good weather of clear skies and temperature of 84 F.